fhiso/legacy-format/data-model.md

 ### GRAD   {#GRAD}

-An event of awarding educational diplomas or degrees to individuals.
+Graduation: an event of awarding educational diplomas or degrees to individuals.

 Contexts
 :   .`[INDI]`.`[GRAD]`